hackersatcambridge/intro-to-programming/README.md

 ### Change some code:

-Go to `/workshop-1/src/js/Playground.js` and change the description message.
+Go to `/workshop-1/src/js/Todo.js` and change the description message.
 The app should re-build itself and reload the content with your changes.
 You are free to change whatever in that file or in any other one.
-Active involvement with `ToDo.js` `Snek.js` and `Transfer.js` will be going on in the three Workshops.
+Active involvement with `ToDo.js` and `Snek.js` will be going on in the first and second workshop, respectively.
+The third workshop will see us going back to an online code compiler.

 ## Workshops

 There are three workshops that you may attempt with the knowledge acquired from the introductory material.
-The Workshops consist of changing different components in the same application in order to apply the basic principles or programming: ...
+The workshops consist of changing different components in the same application in order to apply the basic principles or programming: ...

 ### Workshop 1
 In this workshop we will go ahead and apply the acquired knowledge to a real-life application.